pragma-collective/cirkuloxyz/README.md

 ### Why Bitcoin + Citrea?

-- ✅ **Full Transparency** - All contributions visible on-chain
+- ✅ **Your Circle, Your Bank** - You hold the keys, you control the funds—not banks, not us, not anyone
-- ✅ **True Ownership** - You control your funds, not a centralized platform
+- ✅ **Financial Sovereignty** - True ownership and control over your wealth
-- ✅ **Global Access** - No banks, no borders, no discrimination
+- ✅ **Save Without Borders** - Access global finance from anywhere, no geographic restrictions
-- ✅ **Censorship-Resistant** - No one can freeze or block your savings
+- ✅ **Full Transparency** - Every contribution recorded on Bitcoin's immutable blockchain
-- ✅ **Smart Contract Automation** - Programmable rules for circle distributions
+- ✅ **Censorship-Resistant** - No one can freeze, seize, or block your savings
-- ✅ **Zero-Knowledge Proofs** - Privacy-preserving transactions when needed
+- ✅ **Smart Contract Automation** - Programmable savings circles with transparent rules
-- ✅ **Easy Together** - Bitcoin might be new to you, but learning with friends makes it simple and fun
+- ✅ **Stack Together** - Bitcoin adoption is easier and more fun with friends by your side

 ---